What are the criteria for patentability in your jurisdiction?

-If a final rejection is issued, the applicant may appeal to the IP Tribunal within 30 days.
+If a final rejection is issued, the applicant may appeal to the IPTAB within 30 days.
 Before filing an appeal, the applicant may amend the application, in which case the application will be returned to the examiner for re-examination.
-Decisions of the IP Tribunal may be appealed to the Patent Court and then to the Supreme Court.
+Decisions of the IPTAB may be appealed to the Patent Court and then to the Supreme Court.

 How long should an applicant expect to wait before being granted a patent and what level of cost should it budget for?

-Korea has a deferred examination system under which substantive examination does not begin until a request for examination is filed (which can be up to five years after the filing date).
+Korea has a deferred examination system under which substantive examination does not begin until a request for examination is filed (which can be up to five years after the filing date or up to three years for applications filed on or after March 17 2017).
 The examination decision is typically issued within 12 to 16 months of the request for examination.